Cities and States Across the USA Consider Secure Scheduling Laws

 - Illinois also proposed a secure scheduling law, which failed to pass in 2015.
 It required employers to interact with employees in a “good faith interactive process” and allowed employees to request changes to their schedules, hours and schedule changes.
 Employers would have to state in writing the reasons for their decisions and consider alternatives to employee requests.

-- Chicago is currently reviewing a fair workweek ordinance that will require advanced notice of schedules, premium pay for changes, additional hours to be offered to existing employees, and other part time employee rights.
+- Chicago is currently reviewing a fair workweek ordinance that will require advanced notice of schedules, premium pay for changes, additional hours to be offered to existing employees, and other part-time employee rights.

 - Maryland proposed a fair scheduling act in 2015 which failed to pass.
 The act would have required 21 days notice for all schedules and matched much of what San Francisco’s Bill of Rights provided employees.

 - Massachusetts House of Representatives sponsored two bills in 2015.
 Although they didn’t pass, Mass. was one of 7 states that have questioned retail stores about scheduling practices.
-The pressure from these states have caused several retailers including Disney, Aeropostale, Starbucks and other retailers and food service employers to commit to advanced scheduling practices.
+The pressure from these states has caused several retailers including Disney, Aeropostale, Starbucks and other retailers and food service employers to commit to advanced scheduling practices.
 Another bill requiring 7 days pay and providing penalty pay for schedule changes has been reintroduced again for the 2017-2018 session.

 - New Jersey legislature looked at two bills that would have allowed employees to set change their work schedules and take off an additional 40 hours a year for school events.
 Employers who didn’t comply could have been sued by employees per both laws.
-A slightly more employer friendly scheduling bill was reintroduced in 2016.
-Employees would have been able to request schedule changes due to serious health conditions (likely already covered under FMLA), responsibilities as a health care giver, educational commitments, and obligations to a secondary employer.
+A slightly more employer-friendly scheduling bill was reintroduced in 2016.
+Employees would have been able to request schedule changes due to serious health conditions (likely already covered under FMLA), responsibilities as a health caregiver, educational commitments, and obligations to a secondary employer.
 The New Jersey Schedules that Work have been introduced to the legislature every year since 2015.

 - New York State is currently reviewing regulations that would create scheduling requirements for all minimum wage employers.
 The state has looked at scheduling laws sine 2015 and recently passed a family leave law.
 It is also possible that the state rules would preempt the recent New York City Scheduling Ordinances.